mlrun/mlrun/docs/feature-store/feature-store-overview.md

 ### Ingestion engines

-MLRun supports a few ingestion engines:
+MLRun supports several ingestion engines:

 - `storey` engine (default) is designed for real-time data (e.g. individual records) that will be transformed using Python functions and classes
 - `pandas` engine is designed for batch data that can fit into memory that will be transformed using Pandas dataframes.
 Pandas is used for testing, and is not recommended for production deployments